 In North Carolina, the general rule is that “an attempt to commit a . . . felony is punishable under the next lower classification as the offense which the offender attempted to commit.”
 G.S.
 14-2.5.
 However, the armed robbery statute, G.S.
 14-87, makes it a class D felony to “take or attempt to take” property from another while in possession of a dangerous weapon.
 The specific terms of the statute therefore create an exception to the general rule, and render attempted armed robbery the same offense class as the completed crime.
 The fact that attempted armed robbery is specifically set out in the armed robbery statute and is the same offense class as armed robbery has created considerable doctrinal trouble.
 In the past month, the General Assembly has tried to fix the problems and the state supreme court has weighed in on an analogous issue.

+Is it a crime to attempt to drive while impaired?
 Consider these facts.
 Suppose a law enforcement officer sees a person stumble to a car outside of a bar, unlock the car, and sit down in the driver’s seat.
 While the person fumbles with his keys in an attempt to put the correct one in … Read more

 I’ve had a couple of questions lately about whether attempted assault is a crime.
 Nationally, there appears to be a split of authority on this issue.
 6 Am.
 Jur.
 2d Assault and Battery § 11 (noting that “[t]he authorities are in conflict whether an attempt to commit an assault is a criminal offense”); Marjorie A. … Read more